barryclark/jekyll-now/Real-Estate-Photography.md

 permalink: /photography/
 ---

 > My camera in the sky can capture incredible images of properties.
 Allow these images to load, I uploaded the highest resolution I possibly could and it may take time to load in your browser depending on your internet. _Wi-fi reccomended on your phone if you do not have an unlimited data plan_.
+This page is a photo album from one location.

 ### From above:

 <img src="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/sunnyside_4.jpg?raw=true" style="max-height: 100%; max-width: 100%"/>

-Photos from the sky can provide more context for a building and details about its surroundings.
-If you want aerial photos from any angle, I can produce these images.
+If you need aerial photos, I can produce images like these.
 I can review the photos as I take them, and make sure I have exactly what I need by the end of the shoot.
 I have 3 batteries which last 30 minutes each, and I would review footage between each battery.
 To shoot photos on your location requires an hour and a half to two hours on site.

 ### From From any height:

 <img src="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/sunnyside_3.jpg?raw=true" style="max-height: 100%; max-width: 100%"/>

-I can get a clear shot of your property from any height, up to 400 feet above ground level.
+I can get a clear shot of your property from any height, up to **400 feet** above ground level.
 I can also take photos from near the ground, or even on the ground if desired.
-It's a pretty fantastic camera, 48MP.
+It's a pretty fantastic camera at 48MP.

 ### From From any angle: